 Specifies whether, after timed manual wrap-up (when you have set option timed-acw-in-idle to true), T-Server forces the agent to the Ready state.
-If this value is set to false, T-Server returns the agent to the agent's previous state prior to requesting manual wrap-up.
+If the value is set to false, T-Server returns the agent to their previous state.